dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 output AZURE_CONTAINER_APPS_ENVIRONMENT_ID string = containerAppEnvironment.id
 output AZURE_CONTAINER_APPS_ENVIRONMENT_DEFAULT_DOMAIN string = containerAppEnvironment.properties.defaultDomain
 ```

+For more information on using Bicep automate deployments to Azure see: [What is Bicep?](/azure/azure-resource-manager/bicep/overview?tabs=bicep)

 The definition of the container apps from the .NET service projects is contained within the `containerApp/tmpl.yaml`
 files in the `manifests` directory in each project respectively.
 Here is an example from the `webfrontend` project: